spokenlore/seleniumPractice/readme.txt

 Samson Fung
 WorkMarket Assessment

-Configured to run from main
+Dependencies configured as part of Maven project (mvn install) Configured to run from Main class

 Bug found described in StepDefinitions file